omar-wanis/Egyptian-Universities-Guide/README.md

-this is first front-end project I uploaded here on github.
+this is the first front-end project I uploaded here on github.